 Access to the Collection and associated data is available for scholarly and educational purposes.
-All earnest requests will be considered by [insert responsible person/governing body here], and access will be either granted or denied at [insert responsible person/governing body here]'s discretion.
+All earnest requests will be considered by the Library Director-finsert responsible person/governing body here, and access will be either granted or denied at the Library Director's finsert responsible person/governing body here]'s discretion.

 Access to the Collection is by appointment only, provided access requirements are met and restrictions honored.
-Requests for access to collections are facilitated by [insert responsible person here].
-Requests should be made in writing at least six weeks in advance (letter, email, or fax), and addressed to [insert responsible person here].
-A written request should include a summary of the requestor's background, research interest or proposed use of Collection items, a list of items s/he wishes to access, and dates s/he is available for a collection visit.
+Requests for access to collections are facilitated by the Library Director or their designee(s) finsert responsible person here].
+Requests should be made in writing at least six (6) weeks in advance (letter, email, or fax), and addressed to the Library Director finsert responsible person here].
+A written request should include a summary of the requestor's background, research interest or proposed use of Collection items, a list of items shethey wishes to access, and dates she is they are available for a Ceollection visit.
 Availability of the Collection and associated documentation is subject to the condition of the material, applicable state and federal laws (including copyright), and cultural restrictions as specified in the Library's Policy on Repatriation and Management of Culturally Sensitive Materials.